 They were joined the YW's Dr. Idrissa Snider, Director of Social Justice, and Knetta Adkins, Coordinator of Community Education and Advocacy.

 Kudos to the YW's Knetta Adkins and Alexandria Means!
 Both have been selected from more than 100 applicants to participate in the Birmingham Women's Initiative.

 The group consists of "people right here in our community who are poised to act to ensure the rights of women exist in a most excellent way."
 They received a letter from Birmingham Mayor Randall Woodfin and participated in the Women’s Initiative Kick-off/Orientation on Dec.
 10.

 YWCA Family Resource Center has partnered with Eastlake United Methodist Church to address food needs in the Woodlawn community.
 A low-cost Mobile Market offers fresh produce, pure honey, and other foods to residents and anyone who wishes to stop by and shop on Thursdays.
 Item prices don't exceed $6.
 The remaining 2020 dates for the market are Dec.
 10 and 17 from 11 a.m.-1 p.m.
 The YWCA Family Resource Center is at 100 59th St S, Birmingham, AL 35212.

-YWCA Central Alabama's Family Resource Center begins hosting GED preparatory classes on Jan.
-4. The GED test offers those who did not complete high school the opportunity to earn high school credentials.
+YWCA Central Alabama's Family Resource Center is now hosting GED preparatory classes.
+The GED test offers those who did not complete high school the opportunity to earn high school credentials.
 If an individual’s GED test scores are satisfactory, an official High School Equivalency Diploma will be awarded by the state of Alabama.